Australian rules football schism (1938–1949): Effect on full-forwards

 The change to the out-of-bounds rule in the national code is often considered to have brought an end to the era of dominant full-forwards which had existed during the 1930s: century goalkickers such as Gordon Coventry and Bob Pratt in the VFL, Frank Seymour in the VFA, Ken Farmer in South Australia, and George Doig in Western Australia had been common during the 1930s, but they were decidedly less common over the next thirty years, generally put down to the fact that play could be more safely directed along the boundary lines, bringing the forward pockets and half-forward flankers into play and resulting in a wider spread of goalkickers.

 In spite of this, the four VFA seasons played between 1939 and 1945 under throw-pass rules featured some of the most dominant goalkicking displays by full-forwards in the game's history.
 George Hawkins (Prahran) won the 1939 goalkicking title with 164 goals; Ted Freyer (Port Melbourne) won the 1940 title with 157 goals; Bob Pratt (Coburg) won the 1941 title with 183 goals; and Ron Todd (Williamstown) won the 1945 title with 188 goals – all of which exceeded the then-record of 152 goals set under national rules by George Doig in 1934.
 Many other high totals were recorded in those four seasons.
-Sportswriters noted that Freyer's dominance in 1940 came from Port Melbourne adopting a straight-down-the-middle style of play in spite of changed boundary rules, but it was surmised that the sheer skill of those particular forwards playing in the much-lower-standard VFA teams, particularly the war-weakened teams from 1940 until 1945, was a major contributor to their dominance.
+Sportswriters noted that Freyer's dominance in 1940 came from Port Melbourne adopting a straight-down-the-middle style of play in spite of changed boundary rules; and Williamstown forward Harry Vallence felt that full forwards benefited from half-forwards being freer to deliver high quality kicks instead of hurried, errant kicks out of scrimmages and packs; but it was also surmised that the sheer skill of those particular forwards playing in the much-lower-standard VFA teams, particularly the war-weakened teams from 1940 until 1945, was a major contributor to their dominance.
 These historic goalkicking feats were confined to those four seasons; outside that period, the most goals scored in a VFA season during the throw-pass era was 114, by Todd in 1946.